--Ted Patrick, editor of Holiday, announcing the formation of ASME on September 17, 1963

 ASME is governed by a 16-member board of directors.
 Board members are elected to two-year terms and may be re-elected to a second two-year term.
 Officers are elected to one-year terms and may be re-elected to a second one-year term.
 Board elections are conducted at the ASME Annual Meeting, usually the first Wednesday in May.
 The current members of the board are:

-Mark Jannot, Vice President, Content, National Audubon Society, Secretary
+Mark Jannot, Vice President, Content, National Audubon Society, President

-James Bennet, Editor in Chief, The Atlantic, Treasurer
+James Bennet, Editor in Chief and Co-President, The Atlantic

 Dana Cowin, Senior Vice President, Editor in Chief, Food & Wine